 On its 92-acre campus near Downtown Dallas, The STEM Center of Excellence provides girls year-round opportunities in robotics, computer coding, botany, chemistry, the science of music and more through field trips, council-led workshops, DIY activities, Resident Camps, STEM Center day camps, and weekend programs .

-**Registration is currently open for summer 2023 day camp sessions at Camp Whispering Cedars.
+**Registration opens on February 5 for summer 2024 camp sessions at Camp Whispering Cedars.
 Click here to learn more.**

 We are changing the workforce pipeline in STEM to meet the urgent need for female voices, engagement and leadership in the fastets growing sector of the U.S. economy.
 Girl Scouts is cultivating STEM by: